-Network Type: Select the network type.
+- Network Type: Select the network type.
 If you are connecting to a wireless router or access point, select Infrastructure.

-Security Type: Select the type of security used.
-Please refer to the

-Wireless Security section for more information.

-OK Button: Click OK to save your settings.
+(Ad-hoc mode is not supported) - Security Type: Select the type of security used.
+Please refer to the Wireless Security section for more information. - OK: Click OK to save your settings.